 In order to understand how fire extinguishers work, you first need to know a little about combustion.
 Unfortunately, it is impossible in this short introduction to completely describe all the complex chemical and physical reactions that take place during a fire.
 However this page will attempt to introduce the fundamental theories of fire and explosion.

 The Fire Tetrahedron (A pyramid)

-For many years the concept of fire was symbolized by the Triangle of Combustion and represented, fuel, heat, and oxygen.
+For many years the concept of fire was symbolised by the Triangle of Combustion and represented, fuel, heat, and oxygen.
 Further fire research determined that a fourth element, a chemical chain reaction, was a necessary component of fire.
 The fire triangle was changed to a fire tetrahedron to reflect this fourth element.
 A tetrahedron can be described as a pyramid which is a solid having four plane faces.
 Essentially all four elements must be present for fire to occur, fuel, heat, oxygen, and a chemical chain reaction.
 Removal of any one of these essential elements will result in the fire being extinguished.

 The four elements are oxygen to sustain combustion, sufficient heat to raise the material to its ignition temperature, fuel or combustible material and subsequently an exothermic chemical chain reaction in the material.
 Each of the four sides of the fire tetrahedron symbolise the Fuel, Heat, Oxygen and Chemical Chain Reaction.
 Theoretically, fire extinguishers put out fire by taking away one or more elements of the fire tetrahedron.